 The graph on the right shows the number of identified victims of human trafficking per year in Belarus, as reported by Belarusian authorities to (GRETA).

-Human trafficking data collected by the National Statistical Committee of the Republic of Belarus is available here.
+Data on human trafficking, calculated by the National Statistical Committee of the Republic of Belarus on the basis of administrative data from the Ministry of Internal Affairs of the Republic of Belarus is available here.

 Key aspects of human development, such as poverty and lack of education, are found to be associated with risk of exploitation.
 Policies that address these issues may indirectly contribute to getting us closer to achieving Target 8.7.